jupyterlab/jupyter-ai/docs/source/users/index.md

 jupyter lab --Ai.blocked_providers=openai --Ai.blocked_providers=ai21
 ```

-### Allow-listing providers
+### Allowlisting providers
-This configuration allows for filtering the list of providers in the settings panel to only an allow-listed set of providers.
+This configuration allows for filtering the list of providers in the settings panel to only an allowlisted set of providers.

 ```
 jupyter lab --Ai.allowed_providers=openai
 ```

-To allow more than one provider in the allow-list, repeat the runtime configuration.
+To allow more than one provider in the allowlist, repeat the runtime configuration.

 ```
 jupyter lab --Ai.allowed_providers=openai --Ai.allowed_providers=ai21